There are only five things you need to do to stop stress eating.

-How many times have you heard, usually at dessert time, “we’re being so bad tonight?”
+How often have you heard, usually at dessert time, “We’re being so bad tonight?”

 What if we accepted that our bodies enjoy pleasurable experiences like eating good food?

-Acceptance in the fullest sense means honoring your desire for pleasurable experiences with food, non-judgmentally.
+Acceptance in the total sense means honoring your desire for pleasurable experiences with food, non-judgmentally.

-When you accept that you’re an eater who enjoys eating you’ll also accept that at times you need fuel.
-You can accept when fuel is primary and enjoyment second since you can trust yourself that there are times when you’ll eat purely for pleasure too.
+When you accept that you’re an eater who enjoys eating, you’ll also accept that you sometimes need fuel.
+You can accept when fuel is primary and enjoyment second since you can trust that there are times when you’ll eat purely for pleasure, too.

 Eating for fuel only.

 You have a big meeting at two o’clock and it’s essential to have a balanced lunch at noon, so you’re fueled, thinking clearly and on your game.
 Your priority is reviewing your notes and getting fuel.
 That’s okay some of the time.